aire-program/aire-researcher-sandbox/governance/review_before_release_checklist.md

 # Review Before Release Checklist

-**Mandatory Review**: Complete this checklist before distributing any notebooks, models, or research findings derived from this sandbox.
+**Mandatory Review**: Complete this checklist before distributing any notebooks, models, or research findings derived from the AIRE Researcher Sandbox synthetic mirror.

-**What**: A pre-release gate for Sandbox outputs.
+**What**: A pre-release gate for synthetic-mirror outputs.
 **Why**: Ensures artifacts meet institutional standards for privacy, documentation, and ethical compliance across internal and mirrored environments.
 **How**: Walk through each section, mark completion, and store the checklist with the release package.